Most popular posts on this blog

-I’ve now been writing this blog for over five years, with more than 100 essays posted so far.
-It often surprises me which posts are the most read; here’s the current all-time top 25.
+I’ve now been writing this blog for thirteen years now, with more than 120 full-length essays posted so far.
+It often surprises me which posts are the most read; here’s the current top 25 posts over just the past year.
 I’ll update this list from time to time, so that you can see what’s currently in the lead.
-(Last updated: May, 2013).
+(Last updated: December, 2020).

-For a different view of these 25, including short descriptions for each, you can reference the “top 25 posts” category page, here.
+For a view of the top 25 over the full course of the twelve years, including short descriptions for each, you can reference the “top 25 posts” category page, here.

 - Some timeless IT/tech jokes, and why they’re still relevant